Public Yoga Schedule:

 7:00-8:00 pm Restorative Yoga- The Yoga Vine, 4973 King Street, Beamsville, ON

-7pm-8:30pm Restorative Yoga for Everyone- Hot Yoga Stoney Creek 186 South Service Rd, Stoney Creek
+7pm-8:30pm Restorative Yoga for Everyone- Yoga in the Creek 186 South Service Rd, Stoney Creek

 Private Yoga Instruction

 Fee: $100.00/hour at your location.

 The foundation of Earth Wisdom Yoga is rooted in the traditional practices of Hatha yoga,meditation, pranayama (breath-work), mantra (vibration) and asana (postures).
 The instruction is authentic, interactive and taught from a deep well of personal experience and training.
 Questions are always welcomed.
 A useful yoga practice is the result of honesty, integrity, communication and the commitment to continued self-awareness.

 Yoga reduces stress and builds strength from a physical, emotional and spiritual perspective.
 It teaches you how to become more aware of your breathing, your reactions, and the physical space you occupy.
 A more astute awareness of your energy and that of the world around you enhances your experience in your body.
 With that in mind, yoga is experienced by people in different ways depending on their physical body type, age, and desire for change.
 A yoga practice is unique to the individual and resembles what you need to deal with your life in a more complete way.
 No prior experience is necessary.